Directional Tutorial¶

 bool verbose; //output the integration log.

 Left: directional field.
 Center: permutationally-seamless integration.
-Right: fully-seamless integration.]
+Right: fully-seamless integration.

 502 Integration in various orders¶

 Directional can handle integration for every N, including less common ones like the non-periodic N \neq 2,3,4,6.
-The properties of fields and integration in such unconventional N are explored in 21.
+The properties of fields and integration in such unconventional N are explored in [Meekes and Vaxman 2021].

-, and all fully seamless.
+In this example, we demonstrate the results for N=2,4,7,11, for the same lengthRatio.
+All are fully seamless.
 Note that the density of the isolines increases with N, and that we round the singularity function values, leading to junctions of multiple isolines meeting.

 Left to right: N=2,4,7,11.
 Top: field.
 Bottom: integer isolines.